-Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, depression, anxiety, or if you feel agitated, irritable, hostile, aggressive, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.
+Tell your doctor right away if you have new or sudden changes in mood or behavior, including new or worse depression or anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, more active or talkative, or have thoughts about suicide or hurting yourself.

-Call your doctor at once if you have a serious side effect while taking Klonopin such as:
+Call your doctor at once if you have:

 weak or shallow breathing;

-unusual or involuntary eye movements;
+unusual or involuntary eye movements.

-Less serious Klonopin side effects may include:
+Common Klonopin side effects may include:

-drowsiness, dizziness, problems with thinking or memory;
+problems with walking or coordination.